 - If you are giving/selling your fish to someone else, it is your responsibility to check that the new owner can take on their care.
 They need to have suitable facilities and knowledge of how to keep them.
 There is a legal requirement for them to be over 16 years old. © www.watergardensolutions.co.uk

 - Fish will need to be carefully caught, transported and transferred to their new home, and that often requires draining of the original pond.
 It is best to stop feeding fish for at least a couple of days beforehand so that they don't foul their transport water too much.
 Pondfish movement should ideally not be in very cold (below 8-10 degrees C) or very warm weather (over 30 degrees C).
-We can sometimes arrange local moves for our customers.
-Alternatively your local aquatic outlet may be able to help with fish bags, advice, and inflating bags with oxygen for longer journeys.
+Your local aquatic outlet may be able to help with fish bags, advice, and inflating bags with oxygen for longer journeys.

 - It is a buyer's market.
 If potential purchasers don't need fish at this particular time, they will certainly not pay over the odds for them.
 If you are hoping to move an entire stock of fish, both the most attractive and the less choice ones, all at once, then it is more likely that you will have to give them away.
 Large koi do not always have the monetary value expected.
 Their value is not just in the size, but also in the quality of the patterns and shape, and the parentage.
 A specialist koi keeper may pay more for one particular fish, but is unlikely to want (or have room for) all the large koi in someone else’s pond.